Jubilee Campaign Endowment Fund

 For centuries, churches have served as inspiring places of prayer, worship and reflection.
 Within their walls people marry, are baptised, and say goodbye to departed loved ones.
 Churches are often the only public building that remains in a village.

 Churches have become important centres of artistic and social activity, and embrace local charities, support groups and children’s playschemes.
 Our churches offer an unparalleled resource for teaching about Christian faith, history, architecture and design.

 Please help us save the past for the future.

 Bike 'n Hike 2023 is on Saturday 9 September.
 There are lots of ways to get involved:

-- Get sponsored for visiting churches on the day and raise funds.
+- Get sponsored to visit churches on the day and raise funds.